 2. Select Create a new email

-4. Select the WordFly starter emails that your current designed email was derived from.
-Ex, A.
+4. Select the WordFly starter emails that your current designed email was derived from

-6. Click Edit in Modern Editor to copy the HTML as you did in Step 2; or, click on View Code to copy the HTML from a new browser tab.
+6. Click Edit to copy the HTML as you did in Step 2; or, click on View Code to copy the HTML from a new browser tab

-7. Paste the HTML into a new plain text document, we suggest using Atom.
+7. Paste the HTML into a new plain text document, we suggest using VS Code

 Step 4: Diff the two versions and update the current design

-Select the files you saved in Step & 3 above.
+Select the files you saved in Steps 2 & 3 above.
 The 'old' file will be your current designed email HTML file; the 'new' file will be the starter email HTML file.

 All red highlighted updates on the right side need to be updated on the left side.
 Ignore the red highlights on the left side since that's the old code.
 Copy the code updates and replace this code in your current email design plain text file.